On Fourier asymptotics and effective equidistribution: Automorphic Preliminaries

 \subsection{Spectral decomposition}

-For a unitary representation $\pi$ (similarly, $\I(s)$) of $G$ by $\B(\pi)$ we denote an orthogonal basis of $\pi$ consisting of arithmetically normalized $K$-type vectors.
+For a unitary representation $\pi$ (similarly, $\I(s)$) of $G$ by $\B(\pi)$ we denote an orthogonal basis of $\pi$ consisting of $K$-type vectors so that if $\pi$ is cuspidal then we normalize $\lambda_\pi(1)=1$ and if $\pi$ is Eisenstein then we normalize $\lambda_\pi$ as in \eqref{eq:formula-hecke-eis}.
 For the rest of the paper, by $\B(\pi)$ we mean a basis of $\pi$ with the properties as above, unless otherwise mentioned.

 \begin{lemma} There exist a sufficiently large $\ell>0$ such that for any $\phi\in C_\b^{2\ell}([G])$ and any $g\in G$ we have

 The right-hand side converges absolutely and uniformly on compacta.
 Moreover, in each summand the sum over $\B$ is invariant under a choice of orthogonal basis $\B$. \end{lemma}